ggarra13/mrv2/README.md

 - Linux Wayland support
 - Internationalization (Translations) support
 - Editing
+- Pen and Tablet support on all platforms
 - OpenGL and Vulkan backends
-- Linux and Windows aarch64 (untested)
+- Linux and Windows aarch64 (untested, only tested compilation)

 # Tutorials